-5.62 The GDPO (see Appendix 2) includes electrical charging outlets and upstands as permitted development provided they meet certain conditions; there are no additional restrictions within CAs, unless they affect a listed building or scheduled monument.
+5.62 The GDPO includes electrical charging outlets and upstands as permitted development provided they meet certain conditions; there are no additional restrictions within CAs, unless they affect a listed building or scheduled monument.
 The issue will continue to be monitored within CAs and further guidance issued as technologies advance in future.